Internal colonialism: China

 Since the beginning of the Chinese administration in Tibet, China's government has been accused of committing both genocide and cultural genocide against the Tibetan people by the TGIE, various Tibetan emigres, and their supporters.
 Tibet, having been a self-governed province of China, has been completely annexed by China since 1951 with the Tibetan Government in Exile (TGIE) claiming that 1.2 million Tibetans died from the actions of the Chinese administration from 1951 to 1984.
 Supporters of the claim that the actions of the Chinese administration in Tibet constitutes genocide and colonialism challenge the Chinese government's claim that Tibet has been considered an integral part of China for centuries, arguing that historical correspondences make it clear that Tibet was not considered a part of China until recent times.
 However, the nature of Chinese administration in the region has been the subject of fierce debate with many detractors, such as Hong Kong-based Tibet expert Barry Sautman, challenging the notion that Chinese practices in Tibet can be characterized as genocidal or colonial and arguing that the political and legal equality of Tibetans under the current administration undermines the notion of colonialism in the region.

+Italy

+During the Fascist era, alongside the overseas colonies in East Africa, there was also an internal colonial policy, which was implemented primarily in the largely German-speaking South Tyrol, with the aim of accelerating the process of Italianisation in a region that had only become part of Italy in 1919.
+This policy involved the fascistisation of the administration, the increased settlement of Italian-speaking populations, land acquisition and ecological imperialism, which began to systematically exploit the area’s natural resources, particularly hydropower.